Up to date as of

 Was researching TVs for a good while and wanted something large with a clear picture.
 After looking for a few weeks I settled on this Vizio.
 Luckily I was not concerned about 3D (since that is missing).
 I had looked at a few Samsungs, but for the price and the quality of picture with actual HDR this Vizio was the better purchase.
 Plus you get a tablet as a remote and smart TV app controller, who wouldn't want that?

 LG OLED B6P

-LG's OLED TV range for 2016 offers the best image quality available on the market, with deep, inky blacks, excellent contrast ratio, vibrant colors and subtle shadow detailing provided by its OLED screen technology.
+LG's OLED TV range for 2016 offers the best image quality available on the market.
+It has deep, inky blacks, excellent contrast ratio, vibrant colors, and subtle shadow detailing provided by its OLED screen technology.
 Its excellent design and great smart TV capabilities make this TV a great choice for a home cinema setup.

 Outstanding picture quality

 The LG brings stunning scenes with detailed dark areas and rich colors that aren't possible with LCD TVs.
-LCD screens need a backlight to produce a picture, whereas in OLED screens each individual pixel emits its own light.
-The bright screen means you will have no problem watching it in sunny rooms, and for the screen to show bright scenes when needed.
+LCD screens need a backlight to produce a picture, whereas in OLED screens, each individual pixel emits its own light.
+The bright screen means you will have no problem watching it in sunny rooms.
 The level of detail depends on the source, but this set upscales HD or FullHD content very well without sacrificing detail.
-There is no judder.
+Movement is also smooth and without judder.

 Easy to use

 The interface is quick and simple, with a row of apps to choose from in the bottom of the screen.
 The remote control, which can be used as a pointer or for voice control, makes it easy to navigate across the apps.

 The set offers surprisingly good audio for a very thin TV set.
 Physically, the TV features a textured metal finish, very thin bezels, clear plastic stands, and a slim profile that should fit in any interior.
 Although the prices have dropped significantly for OLED technology, it is still more expensive than the rival LCD TVs.